RayBB/openlibrary-docs/Disaster-Recovery-&-Immediate-Response.md

 sudo df -h - See the sizes of a bunch of things on the VM truncate -s 0 $(docker inspect --format='{{.LogPath}}' d12b518475e1)
 ```

+## ol-dev1 out of storage

+Symptom: `sudo df -h` shows a bunch of `100%` or `99%`.
+Testing deploys might fail on occasion.

+Containers and images can stick around on our dev server causing it to fill up.
+To free up space:

+1. Confirm with folks on slack, #team-abc, that there are not stopped containers that people care about.
+There shouldn't be.
+There is some risk of data loss if someone has made modification to the file system inside a now stopped container.
+That is why we confirm!
+2. Run `docker container prune`
+3. Run `docker images prune` .
+This will remove any images; all images should have `Dockerfiles` somewhere, so there's little risk of data loss.
+But it might be annoying because someone will have to rebuild a docker image they might care about and have to find the `Dockerfile`!

 ## upstart.log
 There is a possibility supervisor can get confused (perhaps related to permissions/`chown`), and instead of rotating logs, will start writing to `/var/log/openlibrary/upstart.log` until `/dev/vda1` (or wherever root / is mounted) runs out of space.
 The solution is to restart "supervisor" (not openlibrary via supervistorctl but supervisor itself) on the aflicted node (e.g. `ol-web4` in this example):